ANAHEIM, Calif. (Dec. 6, 2022) — Anaheim administered the oath of office to a new mayor and three other incoming City Council members on Tuesday.

 The city’s new mayor and Council members were elected by Anaheim voters in the Nov.
 8 election, the results of were certified on Dec.
 2 after several weeks of vote counting by the Orange County Registrar of Voters.

-Ashleigh E. Aitken is now Anaheim’s 48th mayor and the first woman mayor in the city’s 165-year history.
+Ashleigh E. Aitken is now Anaheim’s 48th mayor and the first women mayor in the city’s 165-year history.

-As mayor, Aitken represents all Anaheim residents, neighborhoods and businesses on the City Council, as reflected in the “we are Anaheim” theme of her oath of office remarks.
+As mayor, Aitken represent all Anaheim residents, neighborhoods and businesses on the City Council, as summed up in the “we are Anaheim” theme of her oath of office remarks.

 Aitken is focused on increased transparency at City Hall, enhancing public safety, expanding affordable housing, and growing Anaheim’s economy by supporting our visitor industry and streamlining processes so employers can expand and attract new industries.